cloudranger/bastion/README.md

 # bastion
-Bastion is a wrapper for FreeBSD bastille - it's bastille templates on steroids and your templates are plain bash so DWTFYW !
+Bastion is a wrapper for FreeBSD bastille - it's bastille templates on steroids and your templates are plain bash so you can DWTFYW !
+No limits